Polydile/dile-components/docs/mixins/dile-form-mixin.md

 - The "value" property to get or set the value of the element.

 It works with native form elements or custom elements, as long as they have the value and name property.

+#### Optional requirements

+Optionally, the form fields can have properties designed to conveniently display validation errors.

+These properties are:

+- **errored**: Boolean, true when there is an error in this field
+- **message**: String, containing a message to display the error description

+These properties are available in all form elements found in the `@dile/ui` form components catalog.

 ### Properties